21 Security & Privacy Model

 - Nest ThrottlerModule enforces two buckets:

-global: 120 requests/minute default to cap bursts.auth: 10 requests/minute covering login/register/refresh.
+global: 120 requests/minute default to cap bursts.auth: 10 requests/minute default, with route-level overrides for sensitive auth and billing endpoints.

 - 429 responses include structured errors so the frontend can display retry guidance.